ibm-cloud-docs/log-analysis/devops/config_api.md

 When you modify a view, consider the following information:
 - You must specify the name and the view ID of the view.
-- If you are viewing a view in the LogDNA web UI, the view is not refreshed automatically after you run an API request to modify the view.
+- If you are viewing a view in the logging UI, the view is not refreshed automatically after you run an API request to modify the view.
 To refresh the view in the UI, you must navigate to the `Everything` view and back to the view.

 An API request to modify a view replaces the existing view definition and associated alerts with your request body data.
 Any properties that are not specified in your PUT request will be removed.
 {: important}